tarpn_logo

 With the trickle charge circuit described here, it would take a day or more to recover the battery after a couple of hours of outage.
 That's ok because we don't expect to be on battery for very long, or very often.

 The resistor should be such that even if the battery was a dead short, it wouldn't draw enough power to hurt anything.
-The 50 ohme resistor used in this circuit, with a 10 watts rating is excellent.
+The 50 ohm resistor used in this circuit, with a 10 watts rating is excellent.

-Important: 14.2 V is required as the feed into the diode switch so the float voltage onto the SLA Gel-Cel is idealized.
+Important: 14.2 V is required as the feed into the diode switch so the float voltage onto the SLA battery is idealized.
 We had been using an HP server supply modified to serve 14.2 VDC, and that was ideal.
 But a 13.8 V or lower supply, to feed the radios, is now cheaper and much more common, so instead of using a 14.2 V supply to the entire system, we add a cheap, readily available off-the-shelf Meanwell brand, 14.2 V supply to feed just the Raspberry PI/digital section (including backup battery) of the node.

 The schematic needed 3 diodes.
 The nice thing about the bridge rectifier is that it gave us the diodes we needed in a single package and it had a screw mounting hole.
 If you get a bridge rectifier with 1 amp diodes or larger, this is fine.